19 Glorious Things To Do in Melbourne in Spring (2024)

 Photo courtesy of The Lume

-The Lume is taking galleries to a whole new level.
-Instead of simply looking at art on walls, in this gallery you’re actually immersed in the art.
+Instead of simply looking at art on walls, at The Lume you’re actually immersed in the art.
 The digital gallery is enhanced with sound and aromas, creating a true sensory experience.

 2. Pack a picnic